John M. Hancock Papers, 1903-1956

 Brief Description:

-Much of the material is from the United Nations Atomic Energy Commission (UNAEC), which was formed in 1946 following the very first resolution of the United Nations.
+Many of the documents relate to the United Nations Atomic Energy Commission (UNAEC), which was formed in 1946 following the very first resolution of the United Nations.
 The UNAEC sought the peaceful use of atomic energy, along with the elimination of atomic weapons.
-Hancock served as the General Manager of the United States contingent, which was led by Bernard M. Baruch.
+Hancock served as general manager of the United States contingent, which was led by Bernard M. Baruch.
 Baruch proposed a plan by which the United States would destroy its stockpile of atomic bombs, in exchange for an UN imposed prohibition on the future development of atomic weapons.
 The “Baruch Plan” passed the commission, but was vetoed by the Soviet Union in the Security Council.
+UNAEC materials include correspondence and memoranda, meeting minutes, subcommittee documents, press releases, governmental reports, and various subject files.
+One binder pertained to criticisms of the Baruch Plan by then Secretary of Commerce Henry A. Wallace.
+Four scrapbooks are included as well.

 In 1942, Hancock participated in a special survey of the rubber industry in light of national defense priorities.
-Material from this survey includes correspondence and memorandum, subject files, governmental reports, and transcripts of meetings.
-A total of six binders are found in Boxes 2 and 3, each of which has an index at the beginning of the binder.
+Materials from this survey include correspondence and memorandum, subject files, governmental reports, and transcripts of meetings.
+Six binders are found in Boxes 2 and 3, each of which has an index at the beginning.
+Hancock was also a member of the Office of War Mobilization, formed in 1943.
+He served in the Office of Contract Settlement, which was charged with the responsibility of settling terminated war contracts.
+In addition, Hancock was a member of the War Resources Board, which was the first federal agency to analyze mobilization options in light of possible entry into a war in Europe.

-Five photographs were separated and placed in the Photograph File Cabinets, while nineteen scrapbooks were placed on the shelves adjacent to the collection.
+Five photographs were separated and placed in the Photograph File Cabinets, while the nineteen scrapbooks were placed on the shelves adjacent to the collection.

 Held at: